marioary/anbernic-h700-fw-comparing/README.md

 ### Cons:
 - Longer boot times
 - Less frequent public updates
-- No OTA update (Has option but not works)
+- No OTA updates (has option but not works)
 - No community themes (Only [es-theme-knulli](https://github.com/symbuzzer/es-theme-knulli))
 - No community apps